ibexa/documentation-developer/docs/guide/content_rendering/queries_and_controllers/content_queries.md

 ### Content view configuration

-To render a Content query Field, in the content view configuration use the `content_query_field` view type:
+To render a Content query Field, in the content view configuration, use the `content_query_field` view type:

 ``` yaml
 [[= include_file('code_samples/front/list_content/config/packages/views.yaml', 8, 9) =]][[= include_file('code_samples/front/list_content/config/packages/views.yaml', 22, 28) =]]
 ```

-The identifier of the Content query Field must be matched using the `'@EzSystems\EzPlatformQueryFieldType\eZ\ContentView\FieldDefinitionIdentifierMatcher'` matcher.
+The identifier of the Content query Field must be matched by using the `'@EzSystems\EzPlatformQueryFieldType\eZ\ContentView\FieldDefinitionIdentifierMatcher'` matcher.

 Query results are provided to the template in the `items` variable.